edwardbirdlab/BALROG-MSR/README.md

-<h3 align="center">This pipeline is will take the metagenomic short read portions of BALROG-MON and make it its own pipeline.
+<h3 align="center">This pipeline will take the metagenomic short read portions of BALROG-MON and make it its own pipeline.
 This is still a work in progress.
-Ignore the rest of this readme it has not been updated, and still corresponds to BALROG-MON</h3>
+Ignore the rest of this readme it has not been updated, and still corresponds to BALROG-MON.</h3>

 <br />